GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/index.md

 a way to add a customized browser experience directly within their app.

-Loading web content has been a part of mobile apps since the early days of smartphones, but older options can present challenges for devs.
+Loading web content has been a part of mobile apps since the early days of smartphones, but older options can present challenges for developers.
 Launching the actual browser is a heavy context switch for users that isn't customizable, while WebViews [don't support][6] all features of the web platform, don't share state with the browser and add maintenance overhead.